kovidgoyal/rapydscript-ng/README.md

    ``rapydscript lint file.pyj``

 1. Added support for dict and set comprehensions, not just list comprehensions

+1. Added support for iterators that work seamlessly with JavaScript code.
+And a builtin ``iter()`` function to easily create them from arrays/strings/objects.

 1. RapydScript now supports the Python integer (floor) division operator.
    ``100 // 3 = 33``